mlswg/mls-protocol/draft-barnes-mls-protocol.md

 flow is reversed.
 We assume that at some previous point, a group member has published a GroupInitKey reflecting the current state of the group (A, B, C).
-The new participant Z downloads that GroupInitKey from the cache, generates a UserAdd message, and broadcasts it to the group.
+The new participant Z downloads that GroupInitKey from the directory, generates a UserAdd message, and broadcasts it to the group.
 Once current members process this message, they will have a shared state that also includes Z.